The team at Keele comprises four Chaplains, as well as a part-time Chaplaincy Administrative Assistant, and a Volunteer

 Revd James Pritchard

-Originally from Poertsmouth, James came to Keele from Birmingham where he was University chaplain at Aston University and minister in the Birmingham Methodist Circuit of Churches.
-James is particularly interested in being a disciple today, exploring how faith and life connect.
+Originally from Portsmouth, James came to Keele from Birmingham where he was University chaplain at Aston University and minister in the Birmingham Methodist Circuit of Churches.
+James is particularly interested in what it means to be a disciple today, exploring how faith and life connect.
 Concerns for peace, justice and care for the environment come as a natural response to his faith.
 Having a broad Christian background, James appreciates the rich variety and diversity of the Christian faith especially as it’s manifest in worship.
 An associate member of the Iona Community and a regular visitor to Greenbelt, the Christian based arts festival, James loves to explore faith and share with others in their journey of exploration.
 James is married with two children which keeps him busy… however for leisure he enjoys walking, singing, photography, geocaching, real ale, TV, film and playing with his children’s Lego (but not necessarily in that order).
 As well as keeping in touch with friends James is interested in social media’s ability to connect people across boundaries and as a tool for campaigning and mission.

 +44(0)1782 734917 or internal calls 34917

 Revd Stephanie Couvela

 Stephanie joined the team in 2015 and lives in Keele village.
 She came to Keele from a chaplaincy at Scargill House, a retreat and conference centre in the Yorkshire Dales, and before that parishes in leafy Surrey and a slightly dodgy bit of North London.
-Although she’s been ordained since the last century she dimly remembers a life before that working in radio and TV.
+Although she’s been ordained in the Church of England since the last century she dimly remembers a life before that working in radio and TV.

 Stephanie has spent most of her life trying to get her head around the fact that God likes her, and generally prefers questions to answers.
 She loves Jesus, her dog Patch, and her guitar.
 Usually in that order.

 +44 (0) 1782 734919 or internal calls 34919